medic/cht-docs/content/en/apps/guides/integrations/openmrs.md

 ## Getting started

-While OpenMRS has an out-of-the-box API that handles data sent to it, the CHT might require custom data marshalling it meets the requirements for processing in OpenMRS.
-Similarly, it might be necessary to setup services that process data from OpenMRS to an acceptable CHT format.
+The [CHT API]({{< ref "apps/reference/api" >}}) and [OpenMRS API](https://rest.openmrs.org/#openmrs-rest-api) are used for integration.
+However, the APIs do not do data cleaning and formatting out-of-the-box.
+Therefore, both systems require custom solutions that ochestrate the functionality to transform exchanged data to be accepted.
 In the following sections, we focus more on the general procedure for setting up custom modules and services.

 ### CHT to OpenMRS

-This section focuses on a simple process and/or the best practices to send data to OpenMRS.
+This section focuses on a simple process and the best practices to send data to OpenMRS.

 #### Mapping forms

 The first thing is to define forms to capture data.
-Forms can be contact or app, which translate to patient and encounter (observation, lab request, referral ...etc) respectively.
+Forms can be contact or app, which translate to patient and encounter (for example, observation, lab request, and referral) respectively.
 Forms are defined using the XLS Form standard.
 Some of the best practices here include adopting a convention that results in minimum disruption (or that would require minimal processing) of the concept dictionary.

 1. **Defining contact forms**

-Here, you need to capture the basic details required for registering a patient, and/or a patient contact in OpenMRS.
-Here goes a sample naming convention; demographic details such as person name could be  defined as follows (under field name):
+Here, you need to capture the basic details required for registering a patient or a patient contact in OpenMRS.
+Below is a sample naming convention for demographic details such as a person's name (under field name):

 `patient_familyName` for family_name,
 `patient_firstName` for first_name,
 `patient_middleName` for middle_name

-Another example of patient identifiers could take the form `_IdentiferType_humanReadableName_IdentifierTypeUuid`, for example, national Id identifier type definition would be: `patient_identifierType_nationalId_49af6cdc-7968-4abb-bf46-de10d7f4859f`
+Another example of patient identifiers could take the form `_IdentiferType_humanReadableName_IdentifierTypeUuid`.
+For example, national Id identifier type definition would be, `patient_identifierType_nationalId_49af6cdc-7968-4abb-bf46-de10d7f4859f`.

-Sample form definition could be as follows:
+A sample form definition could be as follows:

 | type                          | name              | label                              | required | relevant            | appearance | constraint | constraint_message  | calculation | choice_filter  | hint | default |
 | ----------------------------- | ----------------- | ---------------------------------- | -------- | ------------------- | ---------- | ---------- | ------------------- | ----------- | -------------- | ---- | ------- |